jujuwongm/react-movie-labs/README.md

 # Assignment 1 - ReactJS app.

-Name: Juliana Wong Mendonca
+-Name: Juliana Wong Mendonca
-Student Number: 20095922
+-Student Number: 20095922

 ## Overview.
 This is the movie app